sterlzbd/roda/README.md

 Sinuba.use Rack::Session::Cookie, :secret => "__a_very_long_string__"

 Sinuba.route do |r|
+  # matches any GET request
   r.get do

+    # matches GET /
+    r.is "" do
+      r.redirect "/hello"
+    end

+    # matches GET /hello or GET /hello/.*
     r.on "hello" do

+      # matches GET /hello/world
+      r.is "world" do
         "Hello world!"
       end

+      # matches GET /hello
-    r.on :root=>true do
+      r.is do
-      r.redirect "/hello"
+        "Hello!"
+      end
     end
   end
 end